-One or more shareholders holding in the aggregate not less than five percent (5%) of our Common Shares that are entitled to vote at a meeting of our shareholders may make a shareholder proposal for the nomination of a director in accordance with the requirements of the Canada Business Corporations Act (the "CBCA").
+One or more shareholders holding in the aggregate not less than five percent (5%) of our Common Shares that are entitled to vote at a meeting of our shareholders may make a shareholder proposal for the nomination of a director in accordance with the requirements of the CBCA.
 Upon receipt of a proposal in compliance with the requirements of the CBCA, the Corporation must set out such proposal in the proxy statement and management information circular sent to shareholders in advance of the Corporation's next annual meeting.

 Nominations for directors not made in accordance with the shareholder proposal requirements of the CBCA shall be considered by our Nominating and Corporate Governance Committee in accordance with the requirements of our by-laws.
 Under our by-laws, shareholders of record may nominate a candidate for election as a director at an annual meeting of the Corporation by submitting a notice to our Corporate Secretary not less than 30 days and not more than 65 days prior to an annual meeting; provided however that in the event that the annual meeting is held less than 50 days after the first public announcement of the annual meeting is made, notice by shareholders must be given to the Corporation not later than 10 days following the date of such public announcement.
 A notice providing a nomination must include, among other things, certain prescribed information about the nominee and the recommending shareholder; a certification by the recommending shareholder that the recommending shareholder's notice does not contain an untrue statement and does not omit to state a material fact; and written consent of the nominee to serve as a director of the Corporation, if elected.
 Shareholders should refer to Section 5.5 of our by-laws for more details relating to the requirements for such notice.
+Notwithstanding the foregoing, a shareholder who wishes to nominate a candidate to serve as a director must also comply with the requirements of Rule 14a-19 of the Exchange Act.

-Any nomination or shareholder proposal for the nomination of directors should be sent in writing to 200 - 3650 Gilmore Way, Burnaby, British Columbia, V5G 4W8, Canada, Attention: Corporate Secretary.
-Shareholder proposals for our 2023 annual meeting must be received by us on or before December 29, 2022 pursuant to Rule 14a-8 of the Exchange Act.
-Shareholders who do not wish to use the mechanism provided by the Exchange Act may submit proposals to be considered at the 2023 annual meeting of our shareholders under the provisions of the CBCA no earlier than January 2, 2023 and no later than March 3, 2023.
-Nominations for directors pursuant to our by-laws must be received by us no earlier than March 28, 2022 and no later than May 2, 2022 for consideration at the Meeting.
+Any nomination or shareholder proposal for the nomination of directors should be sent in writing to 3650 Gilmore Way, Burnaby, British Columbia, V5G 4W8, Canada, Attention: Corporate Secretary.
+Shareholder proposals for our 2025 annual meeting must be received by us on or before December 27, 2024 pursuant to Rule 14a-8 of the Exchange Act.
+Shareholders who do not wish to use the mechanism provided by the Exchange Act may submit proposals to be considered at the 2025 annual meeting of our shareholders under the provisions of the CBCA no earlier than January 6, 2025 and no later than March 6, 2025.
+Nominations for directors pursuant to our by-laws must be received by us no earlier than April 1, 2024 and no later than May 5, 2024 for consideration at the Meeting.
 Shareholders wishing to nominate a director for election should review the relevant provisions of the CBCA and our by-laws.